wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Knight.md

 Knights rise to the occasion for key battles, holding the line with their [[Discipline]] using flashes of [[Ardor]] at key moments to secure the victory.
 By mixing stamina-efficient skills with high-cost skills, Knights consistently out-combat their opponents to build up unbeatable advantages.

 UNIQUE:
-Challenger: Each turn you combat an enemy, gain ATK/DEF until you rest Coat of Arms: An ally gains DEF/STA for the next 5 turns, then ATK/CD reduction for the 5 turns after
+Challenger (P): Each turn you combat an enemy, gain ATK/DEF until you rest Coat of Arms: Upgrade an ACT slot with "Block and restore STA when you slot a combat skill here.
+Downgrade if you didn't outcombat the enemy this turn"
-Joust: Upgrade an ACT slot with “Reduce CD of combat skills here.
-Downgrade if a combat skill was not slotted here this turn”
+Joust: Attack and block.
+Deal more for each time you've outcombatted an enemy this game

 DISCIPLINE:
-Retribution: While channeled, increase next DMG when you’re attacked/targeted
+Shield Drum: Next turn, taunt and block
 Charge: Attack scaling with STA
 Solid Hit: Attack.
 Low CD, low STA cost
 Rally: Restore STA, refresh a CD

 ARDOR:
-Heartpiercer: Attack.
-Double its unblocked damage
+Reckless Swing: Big attack.
+Take some damage
-Clash: Attack an enemy, and you are now grappling each other until a turn you don’t attack that enemy.
-The enemy can also outcombat you to break the grapple
+Clash: Attack an enemy, and you are now taunted to each other until a turn you stop attacking.
+The enemy can also outcombat you to break this effect
-Burn Bright: Increase your ATK/DEF for this and the next 3 turns.
+Burn Bright: Gain ATK/DEF for this and the next 3 turns.
 Each skill you use during this time has its CD doubled